2004–05 Toto Cup Al

 The 2004–05 Toto Cup Al was the 21st season of the third most important football tournament in Israel since its introduction.
-This was the first edition to be played with clubs of the Israeli Permier League, after 5 seasons of joint competition with Israeli Premier League and Liga Leumit clubs.
+This was the first edition to be played with clubs of the Israeli Premier League, after 5 seasons of joint competition with Israeli Premier League and Liga Leumit clubs.

 The competition began on 6 August 2004 and ended on 6 April 2005, with Hapoel Petah Tikva beating F.C.
 Ashdod 4–2 on penalties after 3–3 in the final.

 Format

-The 12 Israeli Permier League clubs were split into three groups, each with 4 clubs.
+The 12 Israeli Premier League clubs were split into three groups, each with 4 clubs.
 The two top clubs in each group, along with the two best third-placed clubs, advanced to the semi-finals.

 Group stage

 The matches were played from 6 August to 15 December 2004.